kyegomez/Gemini/README.md

 --------

 ### Multi-Modal with Imgs
-- Processes Img soon with audio,
+- Processes Img natively no encoders, we can definitely optimize this like Fuyu

 ```python
 import torch
 from gemini_torch.model import Gemini